 Corresponding author: jdeutschmann@uchicago.edu.
+Yameogo was employed by the International Institute of Tropical Agriculture at the time of this study.
 The authors would first like to thank the farmers and management teams at our partner cooperatives for their investment and eager participation in the project.
 The authors additionally thank Laura Schechter for her tireless support and contributions to developing this line of research; Mariama Konte, Samba Mbaye, Medoune Sall, and the team at CRDES for their work implementing the project; Abiodun Opaleye, Lamine Senghor, and the IITA Aflasafe team for their support of the project; and Brad Barham, Jonathan Bauchet, Augustin Bergeron, Soumaïla Gansonré, Louise Guillouët, Molly Lipscomb, Ana Paula Melo, Aristide Ouédraogo, Alex Orenstein, Jacob Ricker-Gilbert, Safiétou Barro Samb, Adam Theising, Emilia Tjernström, and seminar and conference participants at AAEA, AFE, CSAE, DIL, GPRL, LEAP/LdA, MWIEDC, NBER, NEUDC, PEDL, Sherbrooke University, STEG, Toulouse School of Economics, USDA ERS, and the UW-Madison Agricultural and Applied Economics department for helpful comments and suggestions.
 This project received financial support from the CGIAR Research Program on Policies, Institutions, and Markets, the CGIAR Research Program on Agriculture for Nutrition and Health, and the Agricultural Technology Adoption Initiative.
 Deutschmann acknowledges additional support from the Development Innovation Lab and the UW AAE Kenneth and Pauline Parsons Graduate Fellowship Fund and SRGC Fund.
 This study received IRB approval from IFPRI (MTID-19-0628) and is registered with the AEA RCT Registry (AEARCTR-0006315).
 Any errors in this draft are the sole responsibility of the authors.